nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The **`Model`**
 * Stores a `UserPref` object that contains the user's preferences.
 * Stores task list's data.
-* Exposes a `UnmodifiableObservableList<ReadOnlyPerson>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* Exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * Does not depend on any of the other three components.
     * However, other components are heavily dependent on this component.